rwynn/monstache-site/src/advanced.md

     If you have MongoDB 3.6 then you must explicitly enumerate collections in your `change-stream-namespaces` setting because change streams against databases and entire deployments was not introduced until MongoDB version 4.0.
 Alternatively, you can disable change events entirely with `disable-change-events`.
+You must also set `resume-strategy` to `1` to use a token-based resume strategy compatibile with MongoDB API 3.6.

     If you have MongoDB 2.6 - 3.5 then you must omit any mention of `change-stream-namespaces` in your config file because change streams were first introduced in 3.6.
 To emulate change events you must turn on the option